Matthew R. Ballard

 funding

-Currently, my research is partially supported by the National Science Foundation.
-It has also been supported by the Simons Foundation.
-The work has also benefited from a membership at the Institute for Advanced Study and funding from USC and the Southeastern Conference.
+Currently, my research is partially supported by the National Science Foundation DMS-2302263, DMS-2412040, and the Simons Foundation Award 708132.
+The work has also benefited from a membership at the Institute for Advanced Study, a Research Professsorship at the Simons-Laufer Mathematical Sciences Institute (formerly MSRI), and past funding from the NSF, the Simons Foundation, USC, and the Southeastern Conference.

 selected publications